mfumagalli/Copenhagen/Files/day2b.md

 Let us build the ms command that implements the previously mentioned model.
 The basic command line consists of `ms nsam nreps -t theta`.

-The first thing we need to define is how many samples we have (nsam, 80 chromosomes) and how many repetitions we want (nreps, for instance 1,000).
+The first thing we need to define is how many samples we have (nsam, 80 chromosomes if we have 40 diploids) and how many repetitions we want (nreps, for instance 1,000).
 Next we need to define the mutation parameter Theta which is equal to `4*Ne*mu*L` where:
 * `Ne`: reference effective population size (7310, according to the model we are using)
 * `mu`: mutation rate per bp per generation (2.35e-8, a bit outdated for humans but let us stick to the model used)